 Use simple language, and be specific.
 Keep sentences short and clear.
 Refrain from speaking too fast to help reduce confusion and misunderstanding.

 Repeat if needed.
 Offer simple choices.
 Beware of your body language.
 Break down activities into simple steps.
 Offer reassurance and praise.
-Finally, avoid argument.
+Finally, avoid arguments.

 Include exercise and social activities.